US-GHG-Center/RetrievalToolbox.jl/docs/src/index.md

 To users that are (relatively) new to Julia, we have also integrated a few documents that explains various concepts of Julia that are often used in RetrievalToolbox, such as the usage of dictionaries (see [here](@ref working_with_dicts)), which may differ from other programming and scripting languages, or how physical units are considered (see [here](@ref working_with_units)).

+In the current version of the software library, the following are not (yet) supported:

+* True infra-red radiative transfer that includes thermal emission
+* Limb soundings